Arigatonic/Sapiens-Infinity-Project/README.md

 Author: Lior G

 # Overview
-The basic idea is to a create a Learning-Purposed server that permits users to create and access social groups and sharing their posts.
-The project uses Apache Tomcat web-container for REST API & SOAP.
-It uses Frameworks like: Hibernate, Spring AOP, Spring IOC & JUnit.
-It uses mySQL as a database.
-It is also relating fundamental Java principles of various Design Patterns, OOP and more.
+This is a Self-Learning-Purposed server that permits users to create and access social groups and sharing their posts through REST API implemented in Apache Tomcat web-container.
+It's implementation is using Frameworks like: Hibernate(IOC/AOP), Spring & JUnit.
+The Project is also relating fundamental Java principles like various Design Patterns, OOP and more.

 # Project References: